 The velocity-storage circuit participates in the vestibulopostural reflex, but its role in the postural reflex requires further elucidation.
 The velocity-storage circuit differentiates gravitoinertial information into gravitational and inertial cues using rotational cues.
 This implies that a false rotational cue can cause an erroneous estimation of gravity and inertial cues.
 We hypothesized the velocity-storage circuit is a common gateway for all vestibular reflex pathways and tested that hypothesis by measuring the postural and perceptual responses from a false inertial cue estimated in the velocity-storage circuit.
-Twenty healthy human participants (40.5 ± 8.2 years old, 6 men) underwent two different sessions of earth-vertical axis rotations at 120° /s for 60 s.
-During each session, the participants were rotated clockwise and then counterclockwise with two different starting head positions (head-down and head-up).
-During the first (control) session, the participants kept a steady head position at the end of rotation.

-During the second (test) session, the participants changed their head position at the end of rotation, from head-down to head-up or vice versa.
+Twenty healthy human participants (40.5 ± 8.2 years old, 6 men) underwent two different sessions of earth-vertical axis rotations at 120°/s for 60 s.
+During each session, the participants were rotated clockwise and then counterclockwise with two different starting head position at the end of rotation.
+During the first (control) session, the participants changed their head position at the end of rotation, from head-down to head-up or vice versa.
 The head position and inertial motion perception at the end of rotation were aligned with the inertia direction anticipated by the velocity-storage model.
 The participants showed a significant correlation between postural and perceptual responses.
-The velocity-storage circuit appears to be a shared neural integrator for the vestibulopostural reflex and vestibular perception.
+The velocity-storage model in the velocity-storage model.

+perception.
 Because the postural responses depended on the inertial direction, the postural instability in vestibular disorders may be the consequence of the vestibulopostural reflex responding to centrally estimated false vestibular cues.